 Communication students may concern themselves with the dynamics of interpersonal persuasion, the effects of media technologies, the nature of gender stereotypes, the function of roles within the family, the structure of organizational authority, the influence of cultural myths, the impact of social movements, and the history of rhetoric.
 Because we pursue so many diverse interests, there is a place for anyone with a genuine curiosity about human communication and its effect upon our daily lives.

 Over the past few decades, communication has emerged as one of the most pragmatic degrees available.
 While current state-of-the-art technical training may become obsolete within a few years, there will always be a need for effective communicators.
 Majoring in communication prepares you to enter professional programs with valuable and needed, but seldom taught, skills.

-- COMM majors must complete the SWR in an upper-level COMM class.
+- Communication majors must complete the senior writing requirement in an upper-level COMM class.

-- The paper should be 10 pages long (longer is fine).
+- The paper should be 10 pages in length (longer is fine).

 - The paper must be sourced from materials outside the required course readings.

 - The student must score a "C" or better on the paper (not the final course grade).